hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/126__shrImallalitAlAlitaH.md

 > to better acquainted with the situation.
 >

-​Thanks, for letting me know about the name of work.
+Thanks, for letting me know about the name of work.
 But, let me assure that I'm not just putting words from any book here.
 If you or any dvaitI-mAdhva could assure me that he understands advaita-mataM and it's technical words and use tenable logic, I'll accept his view after testing.
-Till now I've not seen such a person.​
+Till now I've not seen such a person.